BrandonLangridge/Caught-Short-App/docs/implementation.md

 TODO: Provide an outline of the project folder structure and the role of each file within it. provide a table listing the number of jslint warnings/reports for each module.

-Our project folder is broken down into 3 main areas, We have out html, css and js files on display and without a folder for easy access to enable quick start up of the Caught Short Web App.
-We then have two seperate folders, "docs" which contains all of our md work which shows our methodology during the design, planning, requirements, implementation and testing phases.
-The other folder is titled "pictures" which contails out wire frames and Use case diagrams in one useful location.
+Our project folder is organised into three main areas.
+The first area includes the HTML, CSS, and JavaScript files, which are easily accessible for quick startup of the Caught Short Web App.
+The second area consists of two separate folders:

+"docs" - This folder contains all our markdown files, documenting our methodology throughout the design, planning, requirements, implementation, and testing phases.

+"pictures" - This folder holds wireframes and use case diagrams, providing a centralized location for visual resources.

 <img src="../pictures/structure.png">

+Each file has the following role:

+<br> docs:	Contains documentation files related to the project, including design, implementation, planning, requirements, and testing.
+<br> design.md:	A file that outlines the design of the website and showcases out wireframes.
+<br> implementation.md:	A file that details how the website is implemented, including architectural choices, and any challenges encountered.
+<br> planning.md:	A Markdown file that includes our business case and our options considered to resolve the problem at hand.
+<br> requirements.md:	A Markdown file outlining functional and non-functional requirements and our use case diagrams.
+<br> testing.md: A Markdown file that discusses the testing strategy for the web app including types of tests and testing results.
+<br> add-update.html:	A HTML file for adding or updating new toilet information, the user will submit their toilets to be included in the dataset.
+<br> index.html: The main entry point of the website or web application.
+This is the landing page or the page users are first directed to when they visit the site.
+<br> mobile.css: A CSS file containing styles specific for mobile devices, ensuring responsive design and good user experience on small screens.
+<br> script.js:	A JavaScript file that contains the functionality of the website.
+This file likely includes interactive features, form handling, and other dynamic behaviors on the page.

+style.css	A CSS file containing the overall styles for the website, including fonts, colors, layout, and other visual elements.

+table.js	A JavaScript file that likely handles the functionality for displaying and interacting with tables, possibly for displaying public toilet data.

+toilet_favicon.png	An image file used as the favicon for the website, shown in the browser tab.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?